M.A. Graduate Assistantships

 M.A.
 Graduate Assistantships and Financial Support

 The UNC Charlotte Department of Geography M.A.
-Program currently offers three principal types of financial support for full-time graduate students: teaching assistantships, internships and non-resident tuition adjustments.
-The Department of Geography at UNC Charlotte makes a formal distinction between assistantships and internships and some of the differences in these two options are outlined below.
-A limited number of students and receive non-resident tuition adjustments in addition to their assistantships or internships.
+Program currently offers three principal types of financial support for full-time graduate students: teaching assistantships, research assistantships, and internships.
+The Department of Geography at UNC Charlotte makes a formal distinction between assistantships and internships, and some of the differences in these two options are outlined below.

 Assistantships

 Graduate assistantships are arranged for either one entire semester or for an entire academic year (two semesters or nine months).
-They are normally scheduled for 16 weeks per semester and the student works 20 hours per week.
-Assistantships are funded at the rate of $7,000 per semester – $14,000 per academic year.
-The Department makes every effort to provide funding to every fulltime student in the program.
+They are normally scheduled for 18-20 weeks per semester and the student works 20 hours per week.
+Assistantships are funded at a rate of $8625 per semester —$17,250 per academic year.
+Students with graduate assistantships will receive MTART (Master’s Teaching Assistant Residents Tuition) which will cover the NC Residents tuition part of their tuition.
+Out-of-state and international students will be responsible for the remaining amount of their tuition.
+The Department makes every effort to provide funding to every full time student in the program.
 Priority is given first to covering teaching laboratory sections in introductory courses in Geography (Earth Science-Geography), and GIS.
 Assignments are made on the basis of skill sets that match the content of these labs and the number of sections that require Teaching Assistants.
 In that context, teaching assistantship responsibilities include the teaching mission of the University and its faculty.

 Awarding Assistantships

 Students who have applied for assistantships will be informed as soon as possible regarding the status of their application.
 Appointments may be for one semester or a full academic year.
 Typically funding is limited to four semesters.
 For students opting to complete non-funded research projects, financial support is normally limited to a total of four semesters; students opting to complete a paid internship will normally be limited to three semesters of funding on assistantships.
-An undergraduate GPA of at least a 3.0 is required for eligibility.
+An undergraduate GPA of at least a 3.0 is required for eligibility, or must have completed at least six hours of graduate work with a GPA of 3.0 or better.
 Assistantships may be rescinded at any time if: (1) the individual is making unsatisfactory progress toward the completion of the degree requirements, or (2) the performance of assistantship duties is unsatisfactory.

 The department has a number of financial assistance options available.
 These include assistantships in other academic units and off-campus work situations which often are made available to the department after the new fiscal year.
 For this reason, we are often unable to finalize our funding offers until mid to late summer.
 Additional funding opportunities occur through departmental grants and contracts with local agencies.